 Breakdown of Religious and Other Social Identities

 From a very early age, children receive programming from their immediate environment.
-All the concerned people like their parents, teachers, friends, relatives, and other people spend time teaching them the virtues they learned from their parents.
+All the concerned people like their parents, teachers, friends, relatives, and other people teach them the virtues they learned from their parents.

-As a result, the child begins identifying itself with a particular group, sect, religion, or community.
+As a result, the child identifies with a particular group, sect, religion, or community.
 The child starts to follow certain ideologies and beliefs that penetrate deep into its psyche.

 The I-thought creates identifications by permeating these thoughts and beliefs.
 The identifications in and of themselves are not the problem but the grasping of these concepts.